ashtonmoomoo/spotty-tools-cli/README.md

 # spotty-tools-cli
 `spotty-tools-cli` is a command line tool that offers a collection of utilities for your Spotify library.

+Plz be kind!
+I am using this application to learn C#.

 ## Getting started
 **Note:** I haven't yet looked into building/packaging the application, so it will need to be run in development mode 😅